glenjaysondmello/gcoin-reward-hardhat/README.md

-# 🪙 GcoinToken Full Stack DApp
+# 🪙 Gcoin Reward Hardhat

 A full-stack ERC-20 token platform for minting and managing **GcoinToken (GCN)** using: